hyunikn/json-den-java/README.md

     Unlike the ordinary ones, such comments are not erased while parsing, kept in internal representation, and printed back when stringified.

-Git-clone it, run `gen-apidocs.sh` included, and see the generated API documentation.
+For more information, git-clone it, run `gen-apidocs.sh` included, and see the generated API documentation.

 Json-den-java is under the BSD-2 license.